Gender Bias in Hinduism

 It is as if in their worldviews they have compartmentalized reality and see a clear distinction between the goddesses they worship and the mortal women whom they see or interact with.
 In all fairness, we have to state that they do not also treat men as gods while they do worship many male gods.
 We have stated this to clear the misconception that in Hinduism women are treated as goddesses.
 It is true only in a limited sense.
 We might have culturally appropriated the idea that women are goddesses, but in reality we act differently.

 Sanatana Dharma is meant for men only

-Women duty is only to serve, assist and enable
+Women duty is only to serve, support and stay with men